kendo-labs/kendo-bootstrapper/README.md

 Rails, ASP.NET etc.), just paste the URL to your project in the preview window.
 As long as the bootstrapper is running, any assets needed by the page are seamlessly included and the page will automatically refresh as you update the files.
+Additional server-side support will be coming in the bootstrapper before RTM.

 ### "Transpilers" (LESS and CoffeeScript)